By Satyam Kumar & Shivi Khare

-In this case the plaintiff had procured and brought possession of a plot from Bombay Municipal Corporation on lease of 999 years in 1934 but, since he didn’t make use of it, defendant entered into play and on defendant’s request the possession was handed over to him.
-He erected building over the land thus rendering the plaintiff to mortgage the land twice for rupees 5 thousand anytime to the artefact supplier.
-Finally, on the request of defendant and agreeing of plaintiff the lease of the plot was also transferred in his name.
-The defendant never paid to material supplier except a number of the interest over principle amount and some lease instalments to the municipal corporations.
-After passage of over one and half year previous the deadline the plaintiff was embarrassed and demanded the discharge deed against the mortgage from artefact supplier or /else deposit of mortgage amount with the court to make sure the repayment.
-Regarding the provision of Section 124, it has been stated that, it defines the contract of indemnity as the contract by which one party promises to safeguard the other from loss caused to him by the conduct of the promisor himself or by the conduct of any other person.
+In this case, the plaintiff had procured and brought possession of a plot from Bombay Municipal Corporation on the lease of 999 years in 1934 but, since he didn’t make use of it, the defendant entered into play and on the defendant’s request, the possession was handed over to him.
+He erected a building over the land thus rendering the plaintiff to mortgage the land twice for rupees 5 thousand anytime to the artifact supplier.
+Finally, on the request of the defendant and agreeing of the plaintiff the lease of the plot was also transferred in his name.
+The defendant never paid to material supplier except a number of the interest over the principal amount and some lease installments to the municipal corporations.
+After the passage of over one and a half-year previous to the deadline the plaintiff was embarrassed and demanded the discharge deed against the mortgage from the artifact supplier or /else deposit of mortgage amount with the court to make sure the repayment.
+Regarding the provision of Section 124, it has been stated that it defines the contract of indemnity as the contract by which one party promises to safeguard the other from loss caused to him by the conduct of the promisor himself or by the conduct of any other person.

-1. Whether the plaint discloses any cause of action? (since plaintiff has neither paid off the dues nor has been compelled to do so by some legal movement, suit or decision).
+1. Whether the plaint discloses any cause of action? (since the plaintiff has neither paid off the dues nor has been compelled to do so by some legal movement, suit, or decision).

 2. Whether the suit was premature?